Review of TOP-10 Best Safest Trampolines in 2020

 Mind you, we’ve heard of 130+ pounds moms who’ve taken a ride on it.
 While we don’t advise you to confirm their claims, this should give you a clearer picture of how strong this trampoline is for your kids.

 My First Trampoline is also low to the ground and most 3-year-olds should be able to climb by themselves with no need for a ladder.
-The springs and the netting support poles are also heavily padded to prevent injured fingers and legs, and the net (with a zipper) is dense enough to retain the jumper inside.
+The springs and the netting support poles are also heavily padded to prevent injured fingers and legs, and the safety net (with a zipper) is dense enough to retain the jumper inside.

 Sure, installation is easy and can be done solo in about 1 hour or so, but you should expect it to get a little tough especially if you don’t know how to put the last springs in a trampoline.